25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Misc.md

 server](https://httpd.apache.org/docs/).
-If you are not using Apache as your web server, then you are encouraged to download a [server configuration](https://github.com/h5bp/server-configs) that corresponds to your web server and environment.
+If you are not using Apache as your web server, then you are encouraged to download a [server configuration](https://github.com/h5bp/server-configs) that corresponds to your web server and environment

 A `.htaccess` (hypertext access) file is an [Apache HTTP server configuration file](https://github.com/h5bp/server-configs-apache)